EthanLampone/AI-CLASS-FALL-2025/HW3/README.md

 Now, from an immediate look, it's obvious that this is the worst path out of the four we have seen.
 There are twice as many cells in the path and it looks to be much longer than any of the previous three.
 While it may _look_ wrong, it is still correct.
 When using the Euclidean Distance AND **Greedy BFS**, we have twice as many cells to look at.
 Thus, there are twice as many cells that can qualify to have the lowest heristic value, and thus, be the next cell in hte P.Q after each cell.
 I will illustrate the path that was taken to show what happened, because there is a lot:

   <img width="652" height="653" alt="image" src="https://github.com/user-attachments/assets/491bdc5d-aad1-4abd-b6bd-5016205c8a22" />

+# Problem 3 ---> Different Weighted Versions of A*